JayO-1/system-design-101/README.md

 The industry standard for search index technology is **Apache Lucene**, an open-source search index supporting many different types of indexes e.g. prefix, suffix, text, numbers, coordinates, etc.

 To make Apache Lucene more useful, we make use of **ElasticSearch**, a wrapper around Apache Lucene that provides additional functionality, like a REST API, managed replication and partitioning, its own query language and visualisation.

+Something to note when working with ElasticSearch is the fact that since the index is replicated, each node will hold a local version of its postings, meaning if we ever want to do a thorough search of all the postings for a given term, then we would need some form of aggregator to gather all of the results.
+This can be avoided in special cases, where we shard terms to the same node based on some data ID e.g. chatID, which will ensure that queries pertaining to a specific subset of data points will always go to the same node, which in this case will hold indexes for each chat.

+ElasticSearch also provides query-level caching, where we cache specific parts of the query.
+This is useful, as it allows common sub-queries to be cached for future usage e.g. If we searched for "Tissues" on "Sale" at Amazon, the "Sale" subquery will be much more common than the "Tissues" subquery.
+This allows our caching mechanism to be highly adaptive.

 ### Source(s) and further reading